Brain Tumors and Cancer

 - Skull base tumors: Grow on the underside of the brain.

-Causes and Risk Factors
+Causes and Risk Factors:

 The exact cause of brain cancer is unknown, but several risk factors may contribute:

 - Gender: Men are more prone to brain cancer than women.
+Middle aged adults are more prone.

-- Weakened Immune System: Increases the risk of certain types, such as lymphoma of the brain.
+- Weakened Immune System increases the risk of certain types, such as lymphoma of the brain.

 Myth: Using mobile phones, artificial sweeteners, or having head injuries are not proven to cause brain tumors.

-General Symptoms
+General Symptoms -

 - Seizures or convulsions.